-In 2018, Flanagan won the Award of Distinction at Prix Ars Electronica in the Interactive art+ and is the recipient of the American Council of Learned Societies Digital Innovation Fellowship, the Thoma Foundation 2018 Arts Writing Award in Digital Art, and has been awarded residencies with the Brown Foundation, the MacDowell Colony, Bogliasco, and the Robert Rauschenberg Foundation in 2019.
+Flanagan won the Award of Distinction at Prix Ars Electronica in the Interactive art+ for her work [help me know the truth] and is the recipient of the American Council of Learned Societies Digital Innovation Fellowship, the Thoma Foundation Arts Writing Award in Digital Art, and has been awarded residencies with the Brown Foundation, MacDowell, Bogliasco, and the Robert Rauschenberg Foundation.
 Flanagan has lectured widely including at Oxford, Cornell, Columbia, Harvard, and the Sorbonne.
 She was recently a John Paul Getty Museum Scholar, a Senior Scholar in Residence at the Cornell Society for the Humanities, and Distinguished Visiting Scholar, Jackman Humanities Institute, University of Toronto and received an Honoris Causa in Design, Illinois Institute of Technology.

-Flanagan was one of the 2018 cultural leaders at the World Economic Forum at Davos.
-Her work has been supported by commissions and grants including The British Arts Council, the National Science Foundation, the National Institute of Justice, the National Endowment for the Humanities, and the Institute of Museum and Library Services.
+Flanagan has represented as a cultural leader at the World Economic Forum at Davos.
+Her work has been supported by commissions and grants including The British Arts Council, the National Science Foundation, the National Institute of Justice, the National Academy of Sciences, the National Endowment for the Humanities, and the Institute of Museum and Library Services.

-My creative practice investigates human relationships with systems — technological, representational, linguistic, natural, social.
+My creative practice is founded on research and investigates human relationships with systems — technological, representational, linguistic, natural, social.
 I explore the anxious and profound relationship among technological systems, play, and human experience.
-Systems and their intersections with mundane aspects of everyday life are particularly of interest; therefore, games, computer viruses, search engines, email — seemingly ordinary things — become for me extraordinary and revealing artifacts.
-Games are of particularly ripe type of system to explore and utilize in my work.
+Systems and their intersections with mundane aspects of everyday life are particularly of interest; therefore, games, computer viruses, search engines, email — seemingly ordinary things — become for me extraordinary and revealing artifacts, especially when they glitch or break.
+Games are of particularly ripe type of system to explore.
 In my studio I use particular methods (chance operations, OULIPO style algorithms) to defamiliarize myself with my own experiences of these systems, to be able to see them anew, and confront their inherent world views.
 Computer game engines, play frameworks, and networked databases are materials by which to explore the cultural impact of systems as they permeate and mediate everyday life, while it in turn daily life is continually reshaped by the systems people make.

 My investigations manifest using a variety of forms: web-based media, installation, poetry, computer applications, games, and performance.
 These forms are governed by rule sets that render possible worlds under constraint.
-Most works involve aleatoric, experiential interventions including rule systems of the oulipo variety.
 My goal is for the work to be as experiential as it is imagistic, and that it abides by tenets of openness and testing of form.
 I want to craft a challenging type of sense-making—rich forms and media that challenge absoluteness.
 Each work invents its own grammar and executes through associative narratives in images and collisions.
 Like Duchamp, I call my work ‘laboratory experiments’: a blend of research, process, procedure, and performance.